CorySimon/pyIAST/docs/index.rst

 If you would like an additional model implemented, submit an issue on `Github <https://github.com/CorySimon/IAST>`_.

 ============
 Installation
 ============

 This code runs on Python 2.6 and 2.7.
-Clone the repository on `Github <https://github.com/CorySimon/IAST>`_. `cd` into the folder with the source code, `/src`, and run the `setup.py` script in the terminal:
+To install, clone the repository on `Github <https://github.com/CorySimon/IAST>`_. `cd` into the folder with the source code, `/src`, and run the `setup.py` script in the terminal:

 .. code-block:: bash